Lunchtime at school

 Free School Meals - important message

-Please register your eligibility for free school meals, regardless of your child's age.
+Please register your eligibility for free school meals, regardless of your child's age at the school office.

 We receive extra funding (Pupil Premium) for each child registered.